Ready for the next step on your pathway of post-traumatic growth?

 • Titration

-• Somatic tools and practices that help deepen your brain-body-connection and regulate your nervous system
+• Somatic tools and practices to support your nervous system

 • Optional exercises and embodiment practices that you can do between sessions